Train a custom model using the Sample Labeling tool

 docker run -it -p 3000:80 mcr.microsoft.com/azure-cognitive-services/custom-form/labeltool:latest-2.1 eula=accept

-This command will make the Sample Labeling tool available through a web browser.
+This command makes the sample-labeling tool available through a web browser.
 Go to

-You can also label documents and train models using the Form Recognizer REST API.
+You can also label documents and train models using the Document Intelligence REST API.
 To train and Analyze with the REST API, see Train with labels using the REST API and Python.

 Set up input data